EzyWebwerkstaden/Docs/docs/guidlines/git.md

 - [FEATURE] for something new
 - [REFACTOR] for refactoring
 - [TEST] when just editing tests
-- TODO: add more.
+- [TEMP] when testing temporary changes
+- [SUBMODULE] only updatating submodule

-So en example commit should look like this: `PRJ-1 [FIX] made changes to web.config so it's correct`
+So en example commit should look like this:
+`PRJ-1 [FIX] made changes to web.config so it's correct`
+`PRJ-1 [SUBMODULE] Updated ezyRadixxBase`